jennalandy/bayesNMF/README.md

 K = nrow(P)
 ```

 We then simulate exposure values, for example here from an exponential distribution.
+We generate exposures for G = 20 samples.

 ```{r}
 G = 20